wuxyng/TwigMatchOnGraph/README.md

     README ...................
 This file
     twigOnGraph ..............
 Script to run the algorithms test/  ...................
 Example graphs and queries
     JARs/ ....................
-Directory containing external JARs
+External JARs
     TwigOnGraph/ .............
-Sources for BUP and SIM as well as BJ TwigOnGraph_bas/ .........
-Sources for basic implementation of BUP and SIM TwigStackDBFL/ ...........
-Sources for the representative TJ approach TwigStackD using the BFL reachability index
+Sources for BUP and SIM as well as EJ TwigOnGraph_bas/ .........
+Sources for basic version of BUP and SIM TwigStackDBFL/ ...........
+Sources for the representative PJ approach TwigStackD using the BFL reachability index
     TwigStackDSSPI/ ..........
 Sources for TwigStackD using the SSPI reachability index